2Seph/blooog/src/posts/study1.md

 ---
-title: how this was made
+title: trying to make this blog
 date: 2025-01-08
 tags:
   - study